International Travel and DUI convictions

-The only foreign country with which the US shares its electronic crime database is Canada.
-(Source).
+The only foreign country with which the US shares its full electronic crime database is Canada.

 Visiting Europe with a DUI

-This section coverts international travel and European travel with a DUI conviction to the member countries in Europe who are part of the European Union.
+This section covers international travel and European travel with a DUI conviction to the member countries in Europe who are part of the European Union.

 All countries in the European Union (EU) have one uniform policy, which makes it easier to predict what will happen when entering individual member countries in Europe.

 The European Union includes all of the following member countries:

 - The United Kingdom (at least until the “Brexit” exit vote from the EU is complete).